Diffusion-Based Representation Learning: Introduction

-Score-based methods have recently proven successful for generating images \cite{DBLP:journals/corr/abs-2006-09011, song2020denoising}, graphs \cite{niu2020permutation}, shapes \cite{cai2020learning}, and audio \cite{chen2020wavegrad, kong2021diffwave}.
-Two promising approaches apply step-wise perturbations to samples of the data distribution until the perturbed distribution matches a known prior \cite{DBLP:journals/corr/abs-1907-05600, DBLP:journals/corr/abs-2006-11239}.
-A model is trained to estimate the reverse process, which transforms samples of the prior to samples of the data distribution \cite{saremi2018deep}.
-These diffusion models have been further refined \cite{DBLP:journals/corr/abs-2102-09672, jolicoeurmartineau2020adversarial, luhman2021knowledge} and even achieved better image sample quality than GANs \cite{dhariwal2021diffusion}.
-Further, \citeauthor{song2021scorebased} showed that these frameworks are discrete versions of continuous-time perturbations by stochastic differential equations and propose a score-based generative modeling framework on continuous time.
+Diffusion-based models have recently proven successful for generating images \citep{sohldickstein2015deep, DBLP:journals/corr/abs-2006-09011, song2020denoising}, graphs \citep{niu2020permutation}, shapes \citep{cai2020learning}, and audio \citep{chen2020wavegrad, kong2021diffwave}.
+Two promising approaches apply step-wise perturbations to samples of the data distribution until the perturbed distribution matches a known prior \citep{DBLP:journals/corr/abs-1907-05600, DBLP:journals/corr/abs-2006-11239}.
+A model is then trained to estimate the reverse process, which transforms samples of the prior to samples of the data distribution \citep{saremi2018deep}.
+Diffusion models were further refined \citep{DBLP:journals/corr/abs-2102-09672, luhman2021knowledge} and even achieved better image sample quality than GANs \citep{dhariwal2021diffusion, ho2021cascaded, mehrjou2017annealed}.
+Further, \citeauthor{song2021scorebased} showed that these frameworks are discrete versions of continuous-time perturbations modeled by stochastic differential equations and proposed a diffusion-based generative modeling framework on continuous time.
+Unlike generative models such as GANs and various forms of autoencoders, the original form of diffusion models does not come with a fixed architectural module that captures the representations of the data samples.

-Learning desirable representations has been an inseparable component of generative models such as GANs and VAEs \cite{radford2016unsupervised, chen2016infogan, Higgins2017betaVAELB, burgess2018understanding, DBLP:journals/corr/abs-1711-00937, donahue2019large, pmlr-v119-chen20s}.
-Considering score-based methods as promising and theoretically grounded generative models, here we propose a method to augment their underlying SDE for learning a latent data-generating code.
-The key idea of our approach is illustrated in Figure \ref{fig:schem_diag}.
-We begin by briefly revisiting the foundations of score-based generative diffusion models in section \ref{sec:diff_process}.
-In section \ref{sec:reprlearning} we present our method and follow up with experimental results in section \ref{sec:results}.